-The following is excerpted from DMT Dialogues: Encounters with the Spirit Molecule, a series of transcribed discussions of DMT experiences and plant sentience from leading luminaries in the field of psychedelic research, published by Inner Traditions.
+The following on invisible and DMT entities is excerpted from DMT Dialogues: Encounters with the Spirit Molecule, a series of transcribed discussions of DMT experiences and plant sentience from leading luminaries in the field of psychedelic research, published by Inner Traditions.

 Yesterday Dennis [McKenna] talked about many interesting things.
 I like to quibble.
 I think that dialogue and exchanging points of view is the way to go.
 One of the things you said yesterday that I would quibble with is that DMT is often independent of cultural context.
 I know what you mean when you say that: it means that people from different cultures who are naive and uninformed about the experience report very similar experiences, so therefore we think it’s independent of cultural context.
 Well, yes and no. What I’m going to say today is why culture matters.